 This course introduces the general principles of Physics and Chemistry.
-Emphasis is put on understanding those principles in relation to how our world works.
+Emphasis is put on understanding those principles about how our world works.
 An overview of the history of science examines the current state of separation of science and religion.
-Prerequisite: grade of 2.0 or higher in MA 097 or satisfactory placement test.
+Prerequisite: MA 050, MA 065, or placement via entrance test score.